 - If you take too long to kill the final Wampa in the Battle of Hoth, you will collapse and fail the stage, even if you have shield remaining.

-- Boba Fett and Darth Vader taunt you if you lose to either of them.Vader: "The Force is with you, but you are not a Jedi yet."
+- Boba Fett and Darth Vader taunt you if you lose to either of them.Vader: "All too easy.
+Perhaps you are not as strong as the Emperor thought."

 - Karma Meter: Your Force level is shown in the top left corner and goes up into Light (up to level 3) as you perform good deeds such as assisting comrades, and falls down to Dark (again up to level 3) when you perform malicious actions such as shooting allies or unnecessarily cruel actions such as excessively shooting speeder troopers.
 The Force level also acts as your defense; the lighter your Force level is, the less damage you will take.